Rock Radio Scrapbook

 "Growing up in Quebec City, there wasn't a whole lot of choice for top 40 radio.
 There was CFLS, a French-language rocker, but in English, after CFOM went off the air (in 1975), there was no music station.
 So I cruised the dial and picked up all kinds of neat stuff, but one of my favourites, and one of the most powerful signals, was the mighty 'KB from Buffalo.
 I listened all the time.
 It came in stronger than the Montreal stations did.
 As a voice-over actor now (www.johnsvoice.com) reading commercials, station promos and IDs and lending my voice to cartoons, I must say I got a lot of my early influences from the fabulous on-air talent at WKBW."

-On this aircheck, you'll hear the voices of Beverley ('KB's first female jock), Jim Quinn, Super Shannon and Hank Nevins.
+On this aircheck, you'll hear the voices of Beverley ('KB's first full-time female jock), Jim Quinn, Super Shannon and Hank Nevins.
 Also, there's a commercial with Dan Neaverth.
 At that time, 'KB's schedule included Neaverth in mornings, George Hamberger in middays, Jon Summers in afternoon drive, Jim Quinn and Super Shannon in the evening, Beverley all night and Hank Nevins weekends.

 Enjoy 'KB - as recorded in Quebec City - here.